alexpolt/alexpolt.github.io/src/barycentric.md

   And finding the inverse of a 2x2 matrix is really easy.
 Now, because it just happens that barycentric coordinates are equal to normalized triangle areas (picture below), we can use that fact to find a distance to edge ([trilinear coordinates][t]): <b>d = 2 * u * A / |B - C|</b>, where A - the triangle area.
-This can be used for antialiasing as in [DFAA][d].
+This can be used for [locating the primitive][s] in screen space in pixel shader or for antialiasing as in [DFAA][d].

   <center>![][img2]</center>